fcesar7/AWS-financial-project/local_test/README_local_test.md

-This folder is for you to run your code locally with jupyter notebooks and test it in case you are trying to replicate the project
+In this folder you can find jupyter notebook files to run and test locally in case you are trying to replicate the project